deleeuwj1/CS1XA3/Study Sheets/Bash.md

    - `-R` is used to search only **files** in the specified directory
    - `-v` is used to reverse grep, and shows lines excluding the specified pattern
    - `-i` is used to ignore cases when matching a pattern
-   - `-I` is used to list only te filenames
+   - `-I` is used to list only the filenames
    - Word Count flags
       - `wc -w` is used to count words
       - `wc -l` is used to count lines